Expulsion of the Acadians

 Without differentiating between those who had remained neutral and those who took up arms, the British governor Charles Lawrence and the Nova Scotia Council ordered all Acadians to be expelled.
 (Note: British officer John Winslow raised his concern that officials were not distinguishing between Acadians who rebelled against the British and those who did not.)
 Prior to 1758, Acadians were deported to the Thirteen Colonies (first wave of the expulsion).
 Later they were transported to either Britain or France (second wave of the expulsion).
-Acadians fled initially to Francophone colonies such as the uncolonized northern part of Acadia, Île Saint-Jean (now Prince Edward Island), and Île Royale (now Cape Breton Island) in Canada.
+Acadians fled initially to Francophone colonies such as the uncolonised northern part of Acadia, Île Saint-Jean (Prince Edward Island), and Île Royale (Cape Breton Island) in Canada.
 A significant number of those who were deported to Britain and France would then migrate to Spanish Louisiana, where "Acadians" eventually became "Cajuns".

 Along with the British achieving their military goals of destroying the fortress of Louisbourg and weakening the Mi'kmaq and Acadian militias, the result of the expulsion was the devastation of both a primarily civilian population and the economy of the region.
 Thousands of Acadians died in the expulsions, mainly from diseases and drowning when ships were lost.
 On July 11, 1764, the British government passed an order-in-council to permit Acadians to return to British territories in small isolated groups, provided that they take an unqualified oath of allegiance.
-Today Acadians live primarily in eastern New Brunswick and some regions of Prince Edward Island, Nova Scotia, Quebec and northern Maine.
+Acadians live primarily in eastern New Brunswick and some regions of Prince Edward Island, Nova Scotia, Quebec and northern Maine.
 American poet Henry Wadsworth Longfellow memorialized the expulsion in the popular 1847 poem, Evangeline, about the plight of a fictional character, which spread awareness of the expulsion.